-Based on our assessment, we have concluded that the Scheme continued to offer satisfactory 'value for members' over the year to 31 January 2020, when measured against the definition required by legislation.
-This conclusion is unchanged from the previous Scheme year.
+Based on our assessment, we have concluded that the Scheme offered good 'value for members' over the year to 31 January 2021, when measured against the definition required by legislation.
+This is an improvement from the previous Scheme year.
+It should be noted, though, that as a result of the 'value for member' assessment being heavily determined by investment performance and volatility, the 'value for member' assessment is more likely to vary from year to year than the 'value for money' assessment.

 When we take into account wider elements of value that members receive as a result of costs paid by the Principal Employer, we have concluded that the Scheme offered good 'value for money' overall over the Scheme year.
-This is an improvement from the previous Scheme year.
+This conclusion is unchanged from the previous Scheme year.